-Experienced Chapter 13 Bankruptcy Attorneys serving Colorado Springs
+Experienced Colorado Springs Chapter 13 Bankruptcy Attorneys

 For millions of adults who qualify, bankruptcy can be a financial lifeline that either allows the discharging of all unsecured debt, or allows a fair repayment plan that is tied to an applicant’s ability to pay.
 But in all cases, bankruptcy is a legal process that changes the equation when it comes to what a person owes and how that person will handle those debts.
+If you have questions contact our Colorado Springs Chapter 13 Bankruptcy Attorneys today.

 We have always viewed bankruptcy that is handled in the proper way as a means by which our clients can get a second chance to rewrite their financial future.
 But the biggest question we deal with is which type of bankruptcy – Chapter 7 or Chapter 13 – makes the most sense for our clients.
 That isn’t always an easy answer, but in the case of Chapter 13, our client’s ability to pay creditors is a major deciding factor.